paredesroger/paredesroger.github.io/index.md

 <img src="images/Latest.jpg" width="220">

-I'm a PhD Candidate at [Rice University](https://www.rice.edu/) in the Department of Civil and Environmental Engineering.
+I'm a research associate at [Rice University](https://www.rice.edu/) in the Department of Civil and Environmental Engineering.
 <!--Also, I'm part of the [SISRRA](https://duenas-osorio.rice.edu/sisrra) research group.-->

 My research interests include:

+* Probabilistic inference and uncertainty quantification
+* Applied machine learning and artificial intelligence
 * Reliability, risk, and resilience of structures and complex systems
 * Earthquake engineering and natural hazards
-* Probabilistic inference and uncertainty quantification
-* Applied machine learning and artificial intelligence

 <!--
 ## Education ##